-Attorney’s cat filter faux pas brings instant internet fame
+Aging desktop source of attorney’s accidental cat filter

-Texas attorney Rod Ponton’s appearance as a fluffy kitten during an online court hearing provided a moment of levity to a pandemic- and Zoom-fatigued world.
+RICHMOND, Texas (AP) — Texas attorney Rod Ponton’s appearance as a fluffy kitten during an online court hearing provided a moment of levity to a pandemic- and Zoom-fatigued world.

 But that specific, adorable filter may be tough to find for anyone looking to replicate the viral moment.

-Ponton told The Associated Press that he was using his assistant’s 10-year-old desktop computer when he logged into a routine civil forfeiture hearing Tuesday in Presidio County, Texas, where he serves as prosecutor.
+Ponton told The Associated Press that he was using his assistant’s 10-year-old desktop Dell computer when he logged in for a routine civil forfeiture hearing Tuesday in Presidio County, Texas, where he serves as prosecutor.

 Ponton says his appearance looked normal on the webcam as he waited to be let into the Zoom hearing in Judge Roy Ferguson’s court.
 But when the hearing began, to his shock and dismay, he was a cat.